f5devcentral/f5-automation-labs/docs/lab-1/authentication.rst

 Prior to performing this lab, the Postman environment should be validated.
 The **{{big_ip_a_mgmt}}** variable should be set to the host name of the BIG-IP's management GUI.
 In this case, the Postman environment variable should already be set ```bigipa.f5demo.com``` for this lab.

-Prior to perforing any of the below steps, ensure that you can log into the BIG-IP with Chrome after accepting the invalid certificate.
+Prior to performing any of the below steps, ensure that you can log into the BIG-IP with Chrome after accepting the invalid certificate.
 Postman relies on the Chrome certificate store and if the self-signed cert has not been accepted via Chrome, this extension will not work properly.

 #.
 Launch Chrome and click on the "BIG-IP A GUI" bookmark on the tool bar.